jissidhu/PWCAssignment/README.md

 4. You may also want to run the command below to check for outdated dependencies.
 Please be sure to verify and review updates before editing your pom.xml file as they may not be compatible with your code.
 $ mvn versions:display-dependency-updates
 5. Running Tests
-   - To run  test
+   - To run tests
-    $ mvn test
+   - $ mvn test